Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-In recent years, to improve the biomedical image segmentation results, multi-modality fusion (MMF)~\cite{james2014medical} approaches are utilized.
+In recent years, to improve the biomedical image segmentation results, multi-modality fusion (MMF)~\citep{james2014medical} approaches are utilized.
 The fused scans are rich in information and offer multi-dimensional features.
-In this context, Kermi et al.~\cite{kermi2018deep} proposed a modified U-Net model to segment the whole tumor and intra tumor regions like enhancing tumor, edema and necrosis affected with high grade glioma (HGG) and lower grade glioma (LGG) following from the BraTS 2018 challenge.
-The authors fused the T1, T2, T1c and FLAIR modalities and resized to form the input feature map with rich tumor information.
-In the modified model, residual blocks~\cite{he2016identity} are added between two convolution blocks and the max-pooling operation is replaced with the strided convolutions~\cite{ayachi2018strided}.
+In this context, \cite{kermi2018deep} proposed a modified U-Net model to segment the whole tumor and intra tumor regions like enhancing tumor, edema and necrosis affected with high grade glioma (HGG) and lower grade glioma (LGG) following from the BraTS 2018 challenge.
+The authors fused the T1, T2, T1c and FLAIR modalities and resized them to form the input feature map with rich tumor information.
+In the modified model, residual blocks~\citep{he2016identity} are added between two convolution blocks and the max-pooling operation is replaced with the strided convolutions~\citep{ayachi2018strided}.
 The model is trained and evaluated with fused modalities to obtain the multi-class segmentation masks.
-Though the authors achieved good results, but lacked the 3D volumetric analysis.
-Later, Chen et al.~\cite{chen2018s3d} improved the performance of the vanilla 3D U-Net model by adding spatiotemporal-separable 3D convolutions~\cite{xie2018rethinking} to form S3DU-Net model.
-The S3D convolution involves two convolution layers i.e. 2D convolution operation to extract spatial features and then additional 1D convolution to learn temporal features, furthermore, inception~\cite{szegedy2015going} and residual connections~\cite{he2016deep} are added to better learn the complex patterns.
-The S3DU-Net model is trained with dice loss and evaluated on dice coefficient and Hausdorff distance metrics.
-The authors achieved average dice scores of 0.69, 0.84 and 0.78, for enhancing tumor, whole tumor and tumor core respectively on BraTS 2018 challenge.
-Recently, Punn et al.~\cite{punn2020multi} proposed a 3D U-Net based framework for volumetric brain tumor segmentation.
-The proposed architecture is divided into three components: \textit{multi-modalities fusion} - to merge the MRI sequences with deep encoded fusion, \textit{tumor extractor} - to learn the tumor patterns with 3D inception U-Net model using fused modalities, and \textit{tumor segmenter} - to decode the multi-scale extracted features into multi-class tumor regions.
-With such dedicated components trained using weighted average of dice and IoU loss functions, the authors achieved significant improvement over the existing approaches for BraTS 2017 and BraTS 2018 datasets.
+Though the authors achieved good results but lacked the 3D volumetric analysis.
+In another application, skull stripping is an essential step to study brain imaging, where \cite{hwang20193d} proposed to utilize a standard 3D U-Net model to automate the process of skull stripping (brain extraction) from T1 MRI scans for faster diagnosis and treatment.
+The training is carried with dice loss and adam optimizer on neurofeedback skull-stripped (NFBS) dataset.
+The authors achieved a dice value of 0.99; however, the comparative study is limited to brain surface extractor (BSE) and robust brain extraction (ROBEX) algorithms.